vuedx/languagetools/extensions/vue/readme.md

-# Vue Language Features
+# Vue

+> ⚠️ Experimental

-Experimental extension for `.vue` files.
+This extension provides language grammar for `.vue` files.

+Made with 💚 for Vue Developers.